Then you’ll need to become a master planner, listener, and communicator, and exercise your stakeholder communication and buy-in skills.

 If you are looking for some ideas for new perk programs or company initiatives, check out our Company Culture Index for inspiration.

-Once you have all the different areas of the stop, continue, change, and start the framework completed, run the idea by people in the organization.
+Once you have all the different areas of the stop, continue, change, and start framework completed, run the idea by people in your organization.

-Ask people you see getting coffee, walking to meetings, passing by in the bathroom to get a pulse check.
+Ask people you see getting coffee, walking to meetings, and passing by in the bathroom to get a pulse check.
 It’s imperative that programs are not developed in a vacuum.
+If you're still at home due to COVID, schedule 10-minute catch-ups with folks to get their thoughts.

 Proactively schedule meetings with managers, groups of individuals, and people who are exceptionally connected internally or are influencers within the organization.